carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 {: .output}

 > ## Notes
-If we add the option -e the resulting clusters will contain only single-copy genes from each taxon, i.e. the orthologues.
+If the option -e is added, the resulting clusters will contain only single-copy genes from each taxon, i.e. the orthologues.
 This flag forms singleton clusters, which are created when you exclude clusters within paralogues.
 This is useful to make genome-level phylogenetic analyses in only single copy-genes.
 {: .callout}